gpmpn2/CS4330FinalProject/README.md

 	- Swift singletons are guaranteed to be lazy
 #### Procedural programming/Functional Programming
 1. ##### Does the language support procedural/functional programming?
-	- Swift primarily uses procedural programming, but there are tools that allow you to use bits of functional programming (link monads)
+	- Swift primarily uses procedural programming, but there are tools that allow you to use bits of functional programming [Monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))
 #### Multithreading
 1. ##### Threads or thread-like abilities
 	- There are timers, which allow you have timed tasks that repeat indefinitly or finish after one run